 With either choice, you will get enterprise-grade security so look at other factors like language support when deciding between these two platforms.

 Pricing And Support Options

 VMware Tanzu and OpenShift have multiple pricing options, so you may pick the one that fits your requirements best and falls under your budget.

 For small businesses, both offer a free tier that includes basic features and support.
 You can upgrade to a paid plan for more features and support.
 The difference is in the type of support.

-With VMware Tanzu, this is done through an online community forum where users can ask questions, and other users will answer them (similar to Stack Overflow).
+VMware Tanzu helps with development through an online community forum where users can ask questions, and other users will answer them (similar to Stack Overflow).

-With OpenShift, you get unlimited phone and email access with technical experts that can solve your problems faster than other channels.
+With OpenShift, you get unlimited phone and email access with technical experts who can solve your problems faster than other channels.

 In addition, they provide 24x7x365 enterprise-level support, so customers know they are covered.
 If you are interested in this service, you will need to pay more per month.